TQ

 MetricObserver::log("db", "file", "src/Controller/UserController.php@L123", 0.014285);

 We prefer to never store high frequency log data, therefor we ship the high frequent log data to a metric aggregator.
-In the first example above, the TCP socket (on a centralized server) will receive the following NDJSON when called 3 times:
+In the first example above, the TCP socket (on localhost) will receive the following NDJSON when called 3 times:

 ["api","req","GET /api/v1/users",0.2857]